perseids-project/perseids_docs/INSTALL.md

 ## Install CTS API and Tools into eXist

+TODO replace all this with Capitains Toolkit setup...

 Start the eXist server

 ## Install the Alpheios CTS API into eXist